8krisv/risc-v-core/README.md

-Simple risc-v core for educational purposes
+Simple risc-v core for educational purposes, for more documentation consult the project wiki.